martahdez90/calculator/README.md

     const declaration
     arrow function
 }
-7. A function should only have one return
+7. A function should only have one return and every function should return something to know that it worked
 8. You could refactor some functions like el
+9. A function should only do one thing
+10. get click events into functions

 GOOD PRACTICES
 1. Code was well commented